statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 The following are prohibited:

-1.  *Tampering,* or attempting to tamper, in order to alter the integrity and validity of *Samples *collected during *Doping Control*.
-These include but are not limited to urine substitution and/or adulteration (e.g. proteases).
+1.  *Tampering, *or *Attempting to Tamper*, to alter the integrity and validity of *Samples *collected during  *Doping Control*.
+Including, but not limited to: Urine substitution and/or adulteration, e.g. proteases.

-2. Intravenous infusions and/or injections of more than 50 mL per 6 hours period except for those legitimately received in the course of hospital admissions or clinical investigations.
+2. Intravenous infusions and/or injections of more than 50 mL per 6 hour period except for those legitimately received in the course of hospital admissions, surgical procedures or clinical investigations.

 ### M3